EESSI/docs/docs/governance/governance.md

 ## 3. Decision-Making

 This section applies to the decision making procedure for the Teams discussed in the [Roles and Responsibilities](#roles-and-responsibilities) Section.
-The Steering Committee has its own Decision-Making procedure (defined in the [Voting by the Steering Communittee](#voting-by-sc) Section).
+The Steering Committee has its own Decision-Making procedure (defined in the [Voting by the Steering Committee](#voting-by-sc) Section).

 ### 3.1 Consensus Seeking